blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 ### Task 2: Configure managed backup in SQL Server

-1. From within your SQL Server virtual machine, launch SQL Server Management Studio and connect to the local database instance.
+1. From within your SQL Server virtual machine, launch SQL Server Management Studio and connect to the local database instance, expand databases, and select the **AdventureWorks** database.

 2. From within SQL Server Management Studio, click **New Query**.